Five-Year-Old Boy Becomes First in World to Undergo Minimally Invasive Procedure

 Bishop's baby, who she named Graham, was diagnosed almost immediately with Prune Belly Syndrome, a very rare condition that occurs in about 1 out of 100,000 males.
 Babies with Prune Belly Syndrome usually have distended abdomens as a result of deficient or absent abdominal wall musculature, urinary tract anomalies and undescended testicles.
 Graham also had clubbed feet.

-"Babies with Prune Belly Syndrome suffer from a host of medical problems because of the characteristics of their disease," says Mohan Gundeti, MD, associate professor of surgery, pediatrics and obstetrics/gynecology and director of pediatric urology.
+"Babies with Prune Belly Syndrome suffer from a host of medical problems because of the characteristics of their disease," says Mohan Gundeti, MD, director of pediatric urology.
 "Because they have no abdominal muscles, they can't breathe well and are prone to chest infections and are unable to empty their bladders, putting them at risk for recurrent urinary tract infections."

 Graham was only two months old when Christopher Sullivan, MD, associate professor of surgery at the University of Chicago and an expert in pediatric muscle and skeletal disorders, performed a surgery to correct Ahmad's clubbed feet.
 At six months old, a pediatric urologist who was Gundeti's predecessor at the University of Chicago Medicine performed a circumcision and brought down his testicles in a procedure that took eight hours.

 While Graham never suffered a chest infection, he required catheterization four to five times each day to empty his bladder.
 By the time he was five years old, he was experiencing recurrent urinary tract infections (UTI) and had been hospitalized for a related blood infection.